This is my complete guide to running a Boston Marathon qualifying time in 2021.

 And a lot of runners never qualify.

 In fact, most marathon runners miss their BQ time by a large margin.
-And men miss by a larger margin than women.
+And men miss by a more significant margin than women.

-According to running industry analysis, 88% of all marathon runners and 98% of all runners do NOT run a Boston Marathon qualifying time.
+According to running industry analysis, 88% of all marathon runners and 98% do NOT run a Boston Marathon qualifying time.

 Based on data of more than 2 million runners, the qualification rate is decreasing.